eosnetworkfoundation/docs/docs/30_tutorials/40_eosio_token.md

 ## Concepts

-This section introduces basic concepts related to tokens and coins and how they specifically relate to the EOSIO platform.
+This section introduces basic concepts related to tokens and coins and how they specifically relate to the Antelope platform.

 ### Token